craigmichaelmartin/suprematism-toggle/README.md

 # Suprematism Toggle

-An Angular 2 component for toggleable button groups
+An Angular presentational component using uni-directional data flow for toggleable button groups.

 #### Installation